MelissaData/GeoObject-Python3-Linux/README.md

   This is convenient when you want to get results for a specific  zip code in one run instead of testing multiple zip codes in interactive mode.

-- --license (optional): a license string to test the geocoder object
+- --license (optional): a license string to test the GeoCoder Object
 - --quiet (optional): add to the command if you do not want to get any console output from the Melissa Updater

 When you have modified the script to match your data location, let's run the script.